Stained Glass Windows for the Flame of Hope Peace Pagoda, handmade at Abbey Schlierbach, Austria

 This technique involves using ground glass and pieces of white-transparent glass.
 The pieces of glass and glass powder are blended together — fused together — in a special firing process.
-The glass artwork is heated in an oven at temperatures of up to 800°C.

 With this technique, it’s possible to create small windows and artwork, too.
 The colours can be blended into each other very creatively.

 This technique was recommended by the team leader in Schlierbach for the glass windows in the Peace Pagoda in Matsumoto.